≡ Menu

 But regardless…

-Especially if the Basset Hound side of the family dominates, but still can be trained with positive reinforcement.
-He is a quick learner and will learn faster if you make the training fun for him, by praising him and rewarding him with treats for a good effort.
+Typically, I don’t care for cats.
+Now, they can be introduced and socialized to cats early on.
+However, we wouldn’t advise adopting a rescue ambassador if you already own a cat unless you know they are “cat tolerant” already.
+The Bassador can be stubborn sometimes, especially if the Basset Hound side of the family dominates, but still can be trained with positive reinforcement.
+He is a quick learner and will learn faster if you make the training fun for him by praising him and rewarding him with treats for a reasonable effort.

-Are there any health concerns for Bassador that you should be worried about?
+Are there any health concerns for the Ambassador that you should be worried about?

-Every hybrid or designer dog such as a Bassador will have certain genetic health issues, and is likely to inherit certain diseases.
+Every hybrid or designer dog, such as an ambassador, will have specific genetic health issues and likely inherit certain diseases.
 There is nothing that can be done to prevent that.

 The good news…

-Is that in general, these “hybrid” dogs will generally be healthier than the individual dog breed that they were created from.
-That said however, there are a few things that you should be careful about when adopting any dog.
+These “hybrid” dogs will generally be healthier than the individual dog breeds they were created from.
+That said, however, there are a few things that you should be careful about when adopting any dog.

 For example:

-• Don’t buy the Bassador from a breeder who does not offer health guarantees.
+• Don’t buy the Ambassador from a breeder who does not offer health guarantees.

-• Be sure to be able to see the parents of your Bassador puppy before buying so that you can certify the health of the parents.
+• Be sure to be able to see the parents of your ambassador puppy before buying so that you can certify the health of the parents.

-• Avoid buying your puppy for any breeder that currently offers several different “types” of puppyies.
-This could indicate you are purchasing from a “puppy mill”.
+• Avoid buying your puppy from any breeder currently offering several different “types” of puppies.
+This could indicate you are purchasing from a “puppy mill.”

-• Also reach out the to American Kennel Club and see if they are aware of any responsible breeders in your area.
+• Also, contact the American Kennel Club and see if they know any responsible breeders in your area.

 Some of the common health conditions that Bassadors are often afflicted with are: